Skip to content

 Open in xt-play

-Ah, see there.
-The audit information shows that we only started recording product owner changes recently.
+Ah, see there: the audit information shows that we only started recording product owner changes recently.
 No wonder we didn’t sell earlier!